h0ngcha0/liuhongchao.github.io/_posts/2014-9-9-history-foot-print-on-moon.md

 and distrust.
 We tend to focus on our differences with our "foes" rather than our similarities.
-More often than not we let our hatred get its way and overlook the fact that we are all humans and we want pretty much the same thing: a happy and purposeful life, a good environment to prosper and an even better one for our kids.
+More often than not we let our hatred get its way and overlook the fact that we are all humans and we want pretty much the same thing: happy and purposeful lives, good environment to prosper and even better one for our kids.
 Although this picture is the by-product of an ideology struggle, it has the power to make people, disregard of their differences, be proud of their identity as human beings.
 Second, this picture underlines the importance of science and technology as the fundamental force behind our history.
-It made Great Britain an empire without sunset in 19th century and it made USA the best country on earth right now.
-Finally, this picture was taken by the wonderful [Hasselblad](http://www.hasselblad.com/) camera, which is proudly made in Gothenburg, the city where I live at the moment.
+It made Great Britain an empire without sunset in 19th century and USA the best country on earth right now.
+Finally, this picture was taken by the brilliant [Hasselblad](http://www.hasselblad.com/) camera, which is proudly made in Gothenburg, the city where I live at the moment.